rei/rei-cedar-docs/docs/patterns/validation-notifications/Readme.md

 ## Inline Notifications

-What we provide and When and where we provide it depends on if validation is taking place on the client or server.

-Client side or inline validation notifications can interact with the user as they are working through the form process.
+Client side or "inline" validation notifications can interact with the user as they are working through the form process. inline validation allows us to interact with a user prior to the data being submitted to a server.
-Client side validation allows us to interact with a user prior to the data being submitted to a server.
-This validation does not replace server validation but does allow the inline presentation of validation within or below identified inputs prior to submitting or refreshing the page.
+This validation does not replace server validation, rather it enhances it with the ability to present instruction prior to submitting or refreshing the page.
-It can allow us to confirm the data has successfully met the form field requirements or present the user with further instruction.

-It is assumed that client side validation is used where possible.
+As this provides such an enhanced user experience, it is assumed that inline validation is used where possible.
+### Inline Notification Location

+A users ability to complete a form may be impacted if the validation notification is not displayed in a manner the user expects.

+Displaying all validation in a validation summary at the top of a page or top/bottom of a form will produce worse outcomes that providing messaging inline as the user interacts with each form element.
+When providing inline instruction it is important to be non disruptive, enabling users to think less allows them to complete a form more quickly.
+We can help reduce a users cognitive lift by adding any additional information to locations within a users natural reading flow, either to the right of the form element or below it.

+Cedar recommends placing validation information below the form field for a couple of reasons.

+-  Constrained space will not alter the location of instruction
+-  Below the form element is an expected pattern that is within a users reading flow

 There are three unique opportunities which can be targeted to provide notification updates

 -  [While user is typing](#while-user-is-typing-oninput): using the `OnInput` event
 -  [Once the user moves focus](#once-the-user-moves-focus-onchange): using the `OnChange` event
 -  [Once the user submits](#once-the-user-submits-onsubmit): using the `OnSubmit` event
+### Inline Notification timing

-### While user is typing (OnInput)
+#### While user is typing (OnInput)

 "On input" validation provides instant feedback as the user types making it highly visible.
 However, it forces them out of a "completion" mindset and my cause frustration.